DAAily/helm-charts/README.md

 #### Custom Values

 You can use custom values files as you want using `--values` or `-f` flag.
 To see custom values files exampes go to the `examples` directory inside this repository.

+Made with ❤️ by OPS Team at Archdaily.